golang/website/go.dev/_content/solutions/americanexpress.md

 For their assessment, Cane's team chose to build a microservice in four different programming languages.
 They then compared the four languages for speed/performance, tooling, testing, and ease of development.

 For the service, they decided on an ISO8583 to JSON converter.
-ISO8583 is an international standard for financial transactions, and it’s commonly used within American Express' payment network.
+ISO8583 is an international standard for financial transactions, and it’s commonly used within American Express's payment network.
 For the programming languages, they chose to compare C++, Go, Java and Node.js.
 With the exception of Go, all of these languages were already in use within American Express.

 From a speed perspective, Go achieved the second-best performance at 140,000 requests per second.
 Go showed that it excels when used for backend microservices.